BallStateCBER/datacenter-plugin-cakephp4/docs/social_media_tags.md

   ```
 - `$pageTitle` and `DataCenter.siteTitle` are automatically integrated into the default meta tags
 - `og:description` will be automatically truncated
+- Note that all URLs must be full URLs

 ## Image dimensions
 As of January 2020, (Facebook recommends)[https://developers.facebook.com/docs/sharing/webmasters/images/] that images